-The EM is responsible for Project data management and reporting related to heritage resources.
-The data management system will include the results from monitoring activities (Section 10.1), Chance Finds, AIAs, No Work Zones established, and consultation with Indigenous groups.
-The data management system will also record when the results have been provided to appropriate parties as required.
-The EM will also report chance finds to the Project Archaeologist and Aboriginal Groups within 24 hours of the discovery.
-The Project Archaeologist will report chance finds to the Archaeology Branch.
+The BW Gold EM is responsible for data management and reporting related to heritage resources.
+The data management system will include the results from monitoring activities (Section 10.2), including chance finds, AIAs, No Work Zones that were established, and records documenting consultation with

+Indigenous groups related to cultural heritage.
+The data management system will also record when monitoring results were provided to relevant parties as required by EAC and DS conditions.
+The EM will also report chance finds to the Project Archaeologist and Indigenous groups within 24 hours of a discovery.
+The Project Archaeologist will report chance finds to the BC Archaeology Branch.